 11. The great (great great) migration

-As they say to keep the best for the last.
-So we thought to keep this wild spectacle in the end of this list.
-Every year millions of wildebeests and zebras follow a cycle of life which starts from south of Serengeti (Ndutu plains) in Tanzania around Jan-Feb when they give birth in millions.
-These herds follow the movement of rains and greens to move northwards through March to June, and by end of June they reach near Mara-Serengeti border, finally entering into Masai Mara during July to September.
+These herds follow the movement of rains and greens to move northwards through March to June, and by the end of June, they reach the Mara-Serengeti border, finally entering Masai Mara from July to September.
 They often cross one of the deadly Mara rivers in herds of thousands, with crocs and lions waiting for easy meals, and that makes these rivers crossing the grandest spectacle in the natural world!
 If you have not seen it, you have missed something in life.